Gorge Walking in Cyprus

 Towards the top of the gorge you will come across the wreck of a lorry and wonder how on earth it got down there.
 When the gorge opens out onto fields usually filled with goats, there is no obvious track - you just need to head RIGHT upwards across the fields until you reach a wide dirt road then turn RIGHT again and follow it all the way back down to the start point.

-NB: - do NOT attempt this walk in the winter months after heavy rainfall or unless you have a good weather forecast for the day - there is a high risk of rockfall in bad weather.
+Tip 2: Do NOT attempt the Avakas gorge walk in the winter months (January/February especially) after heavy rainfall or unless you have a good weather forecast for the day - there is a high risk of rockfall in bad weather plus there could be a literal torrent of water in the valley streams cascading down the mountains from above.

 Related Pages: